Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers

 Variation in treatment intensity arises from the presence of extra stimulus vouchers issued alongside the original vouchers.
 These different voucher schemes induce variation in the magnitude of economic stimulus experienced by recipients.
 To measure the effect of such treatment intensity, we define an index comparing average induced expenditures between two groups: one that received the formal vouchers, and one that received the additional stimulus vouchers without the original one.
 The intensity of treatment effect for voucher \(k\) is defined as:

-where \(b_{kc,1}\) and \(b_{kc,2}\) are the proportions of respondents using original and additional stimulus vouchers whose reported additional spending fall into interval \(c\), respectively.\footnote{The calculation of \(b_{kc,1}\) and \(b_{kc,2}\) are similar to those defined previously.} The difference \(b_{kc,1} - b_{kc,2}\) reflects the marginal effect of moving from lower- to higher-intensity treatment for each spending bracket, and it delivers different meanings compared with the induced income rate.
+where \(b_{kc,\mathrm{orig}}\) and \(b_{kc,\mathrm{bonus}}\) are the proportions of respondents using original and additional stimulus vouchers whose reported additional spending fall into interval \(c\), respectively.
+The difference \(b_{kc,\mathrm{orig}} - b_{kc,\mathrm{bonus}}\) reflects the marginal effect of moving from lower- to higher-intensity treatment for each spending bracket, and it delivers different meanings compared with the induced income rate.